 For a step by step explanation of how to manage your expectations and take the pressure off yourself, watch this exclusive presentation I created.

-2. Practice Being More Impulsive
+Step 2: Practice Being More Spontaneous

 Another pattern in the behavior of quiet people is that they think too much before they say something.